“Comparison is an act of violence against yourself.” ~Iyanla Vanzant

 - Keep it handy when you start comparing.

-And here’s another (courtesy of my first grade teacher):
+And here’s another suggestion that helped me overcome comparison (courtesy of my first grade teacher):

 Keep your eyes on your own paper.